OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 3
 ### Benefits
+The deployment process automatically validates the integrity of its artifacts.

 ### Activity
 The deployment process automatically verifies the integrity of the binaries by checking their signatures against trusted certificates.
 Sign binaries at build time.
 This may include binaries developed and built in-house, as well as third-party libraries.
 Do not deploy binary signatures that cannot be verified, including those with invalid or expired certificates.